SeenKid/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="walkaway"}}
-b: ILS VONT NOUS FAIRE SAUTER DU TOIT.
+b: IEL VA NOUS FAIRE SAUTER DU TOIT.
 {{/if}}

 `bb({body:"fear"});`